rwiankowski/azurepractical/Content/Part1/azureActiveDirectory.md

 > \<something of your choice\>.onmicrosoft.com

-So, as you might have already guessed, given that ADD is a multi-tenant SaaS offering, the domain name must be globally unique.
+The domain name must be globally unique because ADD is a multitenant SaaS offering.

 The built-in domain name will always be there with you, but you can also add a custom domain name to make your Accounts' User Principal Names (UPNs) more user-friendly.